 There is no conversion therapy ban in Indiana.
 Unmarried couples are both recognized as parents in the case of adoption, however non-gestational parents are not recognized if the couple is not married.

-Indiana’s Senators have anti-LGBT+ voting and speaking records.
-The state has a “religious freedom” law, but after an outcry, a rider preventing its use for LGBT+ discrimination was quickly appended.
+Indiana’s Senators have anti-LGBTQ+ voting and speaking records.
+The state has a “religious freedom” law, but after an outcry, a rider preventing its use for LGBTQ+ discrimination was quickly appended.

 The state does not prevent private insurers from excluding transgender healthcare from coverage.
 Medicaid covers hormone therapy for transgender patients, but not gender confirmation surgery.
 Knowingly transmitting HIV through personal contact without a disclosure and donating blood or tissue with an HIV+ status are felonies.
 In 2019 Governor Holcomb signed into law a hate crimes bill that that did not include gender identity as a protected class.

 12% of transgender employees in Indiana report being harassed in the past year due to their gender identity, and 24% reported mistreatment such as being told to present in the wrong gender in order to keep a job.
-27% of LGBT+ Indianans report food insecurity, almost double that of non-LGBT+s (15%).
-The LGBT+ unemployment rate (10%) is double the non-LGBT+ rate.
+27% of LGBTQ+ Indianans report food insecurity, almost double that of non-LGBTQ+s (15%).
+The LGBTQ+ unemployment rate (10%) is double the non-LGBTQ+ rate.

 States in the Midwest region included: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, North Dakota, Missouri, Nebraska, Ohio, South Dakota, and Wisconsin